CleverBytes/acl/README.md

-valid inputs for permmission are "POST","GET","PUT" ,"DELETE","read","write","delete","edit". permissions have downword flow. i.e if you have defined permissions for a higher operation it automatically assings them permissions for lower operations. like "edit" grants permissions for all operations. their heirarchy is in this order
+valid inputs for permission are "POST","GET","PUT" ,"DELETE","read","write","delete","edit". permissions have downward flow. i.e if you have defined permissions for a higher operation it automatically assigns them permissions for lower operations. like "edit" grants permissions for all operations. their hierarchy is in this order